ChiCubed/InformaticsNotes/chapter2.md

 ## Do I really have to add arguments to `main`?
 No.

-(You're probably looking for more of an answer than 'No'.)

 ## Printing
 You may be used to using `cout` for all your priting.
 For example: